Welcome

 Return the filled candy container to Jessica C.

+Two large boxes of prepared Comfort Bags were blessed during worship and are ready for distribution.
 This project is an on-going one for the Youth Group, so satisfy your craving for some M&Ms!
 Thank you for your support!
 This is a win-win for everyone!

 Photo credit: Janine Haas